QTM 350 - Data Science Computing

 Installing additional packages

-• After installing the system packages, we will install the additional packages we need
+• After installing the system packages, we have to install the additional packages we need

 • Ubuntu requires us to create a virtual environment to install Python packages, so we will do that too